Michigan: Land of Riches (2010)

-In the summer of 2010 the non-profit creative venture SiTE:LAB, led by curator Paul Amenta and Tom Clinton, was permitted access to the space and seized upon the opportunity to organize a cohort of regional artists and creatives to transform deteriorating galleries and vitrines into a new, vibrant collection of displays, often incorporating artifacts, dioramas and didactic materials just as they found them.
+In the summer of 2010 the non-profit creative venture SiTE:LAB, led by curator Paul Amenta and Tom Clinton, was granted temporary access to the space.
+S:L seized upon this opportunity to organize a cohort of regional artists and “creatives” to transform deteriorating galleries and vitrines into a new, vibrant collection of displays, often incorporating artifacts, dioramas and didactic materials just as they found them.
 The culmination of this activity, Michigan: Land of Riches, was a unique collaboration between venerable institution, the creative community, and a nostalgic public keen to revisit a space so important to its history.

 My own contributions to Land of Riches included an installation, The GR Streetside Collection.
 The formal and conceptual context of the museum presented the ideal opportunity to share my collection of found objects for the first time, with the very population from which it has originated.